lorranmcm/nino-scripts/README.md

 Feel free to modify the code to meet your specific requirements.

 **Disclaimer**: This code may perform automated actions on your system.
+Take notes that the provided coordinates, pixel color and position are based on a 2560x1080 monintor.
 Use it responsibly and at your own risk.